Wuikinuxv: Language

 Oowekyala, the language of the Wuikinuxv, is closely related to the Heiltsuk language, so much so that it is considered one of two dialects of a language named Heiltsuk–Oowekyala, the other dialect being Heiltsuk.
 It is also closely related to Haisla and is also related to Kwak'wala, the most widely spoken of the Northern Wakashan languages.
 It is more distantly related to Nuu-chah-nulth, Ditidaht and Makah, the Southern Wakashan languages.

 Government

 The government of the Wuikinuxv people is the Wuikinuxv Nation.
 The Wuikinuxv Nation is a member of the Wuikinuxv-Kitasoo-Nuxalk Tribal Council, based in the town of Bella Coola.

 Location and services

 The small community of Rivers Inlet, on the banks of the 3 km Wannock River, is the main centre in Wuikinuxv territory.
 Nearby is the non-Indian reserve First Nations community of Oweekeno.
 Rivers Inlet has an airstrip and daily service from a local airline.
 In summer, airline service is disrupted by the traffic in and out of the sport-fishing camps.

 Culture

-The Wuikinuxv shared cultural similarities with neighboring Indigenous peoples of the Pacific Coast.
+The Wuikinuxv shared cultural similarities with neighbouring Indigenous peoples of the Pacific Coast.
 At its height, Wuikinuxv territory encompassed the mouth of Rivers Inlet to the headwaters of Owikeno Lake.

 The Wuikinuxv constructed a Big House in 2006.
 This cedar building provides a space for community gatherings and ceremonies.